 The responsibility for the accuracy and execution of the building site plan and design during the construction process belongs to the property owner.
 The BHA site management and final inspection processes help to verify compliance with the Design Guidelines but does not guarantee the accuracy of implementation and construction of the site plan or overall design.
+Any changes to the exterior requires ARC approval prior to installation.
+Failure to obtain ARC approval in writing prior to installation may result in fines.

-Requirements of the Submittal Process
+Additional Requirements of the Submittal Process

-- 1. Complete application submittals must be received by 1:00 pm, 14 days before a meeting for Draft Submittals and 21 Days before a meeting for Preliminary or Final Submittals. - 2.
-Application submittals received after this specified deadline will be included on the agenda for the next regularly scheduled ARC meeting. - 3.
-Incomplete application submittals will not be included on the ARC agenda.
+- 1. Incomplete application submittals will not be included on the ARC agenda. - 2.
+All applications (including Minor changes) are required to include a site plan and dimensional drawings on the appropriate elevations.
+Material and color must be included.
+Complete application submittals must be received by 1:00 pm, 14 days before a meeting for Draft Submittals and 21 Days before a meeting for Preliminary or Final Submittals. - 3.
+Applications and all requirements for a complete submittal must be received in he ARC by the deadline.
+See meeting schedules with deadlines clearly defined. submittals received after this specified deadline will be included on the agenda for the next regularly scheduled ARC meeting.

-Draft Review
+Draft Review Requirements